Sunday, May 17, 2026

 places I’ve lived since leaving home for college

-the happiest extended weekends of my entire
+one of the happiest extended weekends of my

 life.
 There were three great-grandparents, two